vseryakov/alpinejs-app/README.md

   Register a render plugin, at least 2 functions must be defined in the options object:
    - `render(element, options)` - show a component, called by `app.render`
    - `cleanup(element)` - optional, run additional cleanups before destroying a component
+   - `data(element)` - return the component class instance for the given element or the main
    - `default` - if not empty make this plugin default
    - `Component` - optional base component constructor, it will be registered as app.{Type}Component, like AlpineComponent, KoComponent,... to easy create custom components